 Unrealistic expectations of our children

-These children struggle even more when pushed to read using a strategy that inherently conflicts with the way they learn.
+Children struggle even more when pushed to read using strategies that inherently conflict with the way they learn.

 Ultimately, a child who grows up feeling “behind” can easily believe himself incapable of learning.

 Forcing children to push through reading material based on grade level benchmarks is not good.
 It can often lead them on an unintended detour of a lifetime of reading aversion.

 By taking this detour, kids miss the basic foundational skills of reading in the name of “keeping on grade level.”

 Sadly, Learned helplessness is a real force that creates its own set of mental health issues.